metta-systems/libsss/doc/spec.md

 ### 4.2 Framing

+@todo might need to move framing until after section 5, after stream IDs are explained.

 Frames are stream containers within a channel packet.
 Streams contents are sliced into frames, which may contain stream data from one or more streams and other control information.
-Frames use tagged chunks, where each chunk follows a certain format with a header and optionally content part.
+Frames use tagged chunks, where each chunk follows a certain format with a header and content part.
 ```
 +--------+.........+--------+.........+
 | Type   | Payload | Type   | Payload |